Are you in a long-distance relationship this Valentine’s Day? Are you looking for ideas to enjoy the holiday in a

 Anything!
 Maybe it is a new dress or a meal or a note.
 Any surprise will brighten their day, I promise.
 Getting others involved will help your loved one feel less lonely.

 7. Send Videos Every Hour of the Day

 Surprise your love with a video every hour on Valentine’s Day!
 They can be via texting or via Snapchat.
-Just short notes about your love for them.
+Just short videos about your love for them.
 They will look forward to them!